 Have you ever been to New Orleans Louisiana?
 That’s the site of the famous Mardi Gras.
-If you have ever been there or seen pictures of it, you always see people playing music and dancing in the street.
+If you’ve ever been there or seen pictures, you always see people playing music and dancing in the streets.
 There is a reason folks.
-It’s because they just tried my Slow Cooker Cajun Jambalaya and are feeling it in their feet!
+It’s because they just tried my Slow Cooker Jambalaya and are feeling it down to their toes!

 For real, I’ve been to New Orleans…in September.
 Oh, they were still in the party mood even though it was so hot and humid.
 There is music, food, and booze everywhere you turn.
 The vibe is electric and people are happy that you’re there.

 That being said, I would never have the guts to go to New Orleans during Mardi Gras.
 New Orleans is magical.
 You can’t leave without falling under its spell for good food, music, and spirit.

 I wanted to make Jambalaya.
 Jambalaya according to Wikipedia is a Louisiana-origin dish of Spanish and French influence, consisting mainly of meat and vegetables mixed with rice.